Avoid Common Budgeting Mistakes — Take Control of Your Money

 What Behavioral Habits Lead to Debt Traps?

-Impulse buying, delaying bill payments, and relying on credit for everyday expenses can lead to persistent debt.
-Cultivating mindful spending, making timely payments, and maintaining a clear budget can prevent these patterns.
+Impulse purchases, late payments, and using credit for daily needs create persistent debt.
+Mindful spending, timely payments, and a clear budget help break those patterns.

 How Can Technology Help You Avoid Budgeting Mistakes?